The Chinimp Tuna Project

 Volunteers will have the opportunity to learn a lot about the Shuar and Kichwa cultures, including the languages, typical food dishes, harpoon fishing, legends, medicinal plants, and many other things.

-Each volunteer will be able to go to the jungle to observe plants, fruits, animals, rivers and the waterfall of Chinimp Tuna (in Shuar: “Swallows of the Waterfall”) from which the project has taken its name.
+Each volunteer will be able to go to the jungle and observe, plants, fruits, animals, rivers and the waterfall at Chinimp Tuna (in Shuar: “Swallows of the Waterfall”) from which the project has taken its name.

 If the volunteer has knowledge or experience in other areas apart from those mentioned above, it is possible to plan and realize a new educational community project in the chosen field.

 Volunteers may also have the opportunity to participate in community work and fiestas with the Kichwa and Shuar people of Chico Copataza!!

 Includes: Accommodation, food costs during his/her volunteer work time.